 During the tea break after the talk, I interacted with Ms Sonali.
 Being the great grand daughter of the father of our nation, I thought it a good opportunity to talk with her.
-Being a humble fan of that towering personality, this was an opportunity for me to know her, an attractive personality.
+Being a humble fan of that towering personality, this was an opportunity for me to know her.